-Priority rank 7 - This criteria would be relevant within Secondary School Oversubscription Criteria for children who are in attendance at a feeder primary school for the preferred secondary school.
+Priority rank 7 - This criteria would be relevant within Secondary School Over-subscription Criteria for children who are in attendance at a feeder primary school for the preferred secondary school.
+Feeder schools are determined as being the schools that have formal transitional arrangements with a secondary school.